6 (1 inch thick) bone-in pork chops

 Spoon Mage™ Note:

-This is home cooking at its best from one of a wonderful contributor at our calorie counting sister site CC Palate.
+This is home cooking at its best from one of our wonderful contributors at the calorie counting sister site CC Palate.
 Set the Dutch oven on the table and lift the lid – let the incredible aroma of the chops and veggies call everyone to the table.

 Wipe the pork chops with a paper towel and season with ground black pepper.
 If you enjoy salted foods, sprinkle the chops with a pinch of sea salt.